dwyl/phoenix-liveview-chat-example/README.md

 end
 ```

-This can cause issues if the list of messages become long as
+This can cause issues if the list of messages becomes too long as
 all the messages are kept in memory on the server.

 To minimise the use of the memory we can define messages as a temporary assign: